cb-kubecd/jx-demo/README.md

 A sample project for the cd-process cluster

-We use this to validate the cluster
+We use this to validate the cluster!